mathspp/mathspp/pages/02.blog/03.pydonts/pydont-reinvent-the-wheel/item.en.md

 Maybe you think importing from the standard library or from some other packages you installed separately makes your code less pure but you also need to remember that [_practicality beats purity_][zen-of-python].

-You already got the gist of this py-don't, but I will give a couple more examples of situations in which it is good/bad to reinvent the wheel, just to get my point across.
+You already got the gist of this _py-don't_, but I will give a couple more examples of situations in which it is good/bad to reinvent the wheel, just to get my point across.

 Let's talk about parsing command-line arguments.
 Writing a Python program to parse command-line arguments is a great exercise for you to flex your Python skills!
 But if you are writing a Python program that does some task X or Y and you want it to be usable from the command-line, then what do you think sounds more productive?